rmsk2/rustpwman/README.md

 # rustpwman

 `rustpwman` is a simple password manager written in Rust using the [cursive TUI library](https://github.com/gyscos/cursive).
 You may wonder why someone writes a TUI application in 2023.
-The main reason is portability without creating a dependency to any of the usual GUI toolkits. `rustpwman` should work on MacOS, Linux and Windows and it should compile without the necessity to install more or less exotic (or maybe even toxic) toolchains.
+The main reason is portability without creating a dependency to any of the usual GUI toolkits. `rustpwman` should work on macOS, Linux and Windows and it should compile without the necessity to install more or less exotic (or maybe even toxic) toolchains.
 Additionally I like the retro appeal of it and it can be used over SSH.

+# Building the software

+Under Linux and macOS use `cargo build --release` to build with all features enabled.
+Under Windows you should call the batch file `build_win.bat` from a
+Visual Studio Developer prompt for this purpose.
+On top of that there is a separate section in this README that deals with building under Windows.
+If you want a minimal set of features (and therefore a minimal set of dependencies) you can use `cargo build --release --no-default-features` under Linux, macOS and Windows.
+In this case the password cache, support for WebDAV and additional crypto algorithms are not available.

+# How to run the software

 The basic concept of `rustpwman` is to manage a set of entries which have a value or content.
 The entries are presented in a flat list and no further structuring is offered at the moment.
 In order to start the program use